“You can be young without money, but you can’t be old without it.” — Tennessee Williams

 We’re going to go into this topic in greater depth in a few weeks when we talk about working in retirement.
 But here’s the short version:

-- But, if you claim benefits early and earn more than $17,040 in a year, you could be penalized.
+- But, if you claim benefits early and earn more than a certain amount in a year ($17,640 in 2019), you could be penalized.

 - Once you reach your full retirement age, you can earn as much as you like.